Bosnia and Herzegovina–Croatia relations: HT Eronet ownership

 The third telecommunication company of Bosnia and Herzegovina, HT Eronet, is owned 50.1% by the Federation of Bosnia and Herzegovina and 39% by Hrvatski Telekom.
 Bosnian Croat politician Dragan Čović had been charged with abuse of power and authority during the privatization of Eronet in 1999, but was acquitted by the FBiH Supreme Court in April 2013.
 The company is considered to be under heavy political influence by the HDZ BiH party and a source of patronage.
 A due diligence by international advisors was requested by the IMF as a prior action in 2016, and completed only in early 2019.

 Cooperation in the EU accession process of Bosnia and Herzegovina

 A bilateral agreement on cooperation in the EU accession process was signed in 2016.

+Croatia has repeatedly supported Bosnia and Herzegovina's European Union accession path and has advocated keeping EU enlargement to the Western Balkans on the EU agenda.
+During Croatia's Presidency of the Council of the European Union, the EU and Western Balkans leaders adopted the "Zagreb Declaration" (6 May 2020), which reaffirmed the European perspective of the region and outlined enhanced cooperation.

+Bosnia and Herzegovina applied for EU membership in 2016 and was granted EU candidate status by the European Council in December 2022, conditional on implementing reform steps identified by the European Commission.
+Croatian officials publicly backed granting candidate status, including in EU-level debates in 2022.

+In January 2024, the Prime Minister of Croatia joined the President of the European Commission and the Prime Minister of the Netherlands in a visit to Bosnia and Herzegovina focused on encouraging reforms ahead of an EU decision on opening accession negotiations.
+In March 2024, the European Council decided to open accession negotiations with Bosnia and Herzegovina, while linking the adoption of a negotiating framework to the completion of specified reform steps.